Honors & Awards

 Urbach walked on at Nebraska after playing his junior and senior seasons for Tim Brandon at Grosse Pointe South High School in Grosse Pointe, Mich.
 Urbach earned all-conference honors in 2013 and 2014 as a long snapper and was named Special Teams Player of the Year as a senior for the Blue Devils.
 Urbach was a nationally ranked snapper for the class of 2015 and earned a 4.5-star rating from Chris Rubio of RubioLongSnapping.com.
 Before committing to the Huskers, Urbach also considered offers from Indiana State and Hawaii.

-Urbach is the son of Scott and Beth Urbach and was born on Jan.
+Chase is the son of Scott and Beth Urbach and was born on Jan.
 23, 1997.
 He majored in advertising and public relations and earned his bachelor's degree from Nebraska in May of 2019.
-He was a two-time member of the Nebraska Scholar-Athlete Honor Roll.
-Urbach was a four-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
-He volunteered with Husker Heroes, the Red Cross, the Nebraska Football Road Race, NFL Fuel Up to Play 60, the Souper Bowl of Caring and local school and hospital visits.
+He volunteered with Husker Heroes, the Red Cross, the Nebraska Football Road Race, NFL Fuel Up to Play 60, local hospital visits and school outreach events.